-The truth about dental implants is that they are approximately 98% successful, making them one of the safest and most reliable kinds of dental operations in existence.
-Although they can be somewhat expensive, they are extremely effective at restoring your smile and functionality for the missing tooth or teeth you have.
+The truth about dental implants is that they have approximately 98% success rate, making them one of the safest and most reliable kinds of dental operations in existence.
+Although dental implants procedure can be somewhat expensive, they are extremely effective at restoring your smile and functionality for the missing tooth or teeth you have.

-The first step in the process is for your dentist to surgically install a titanium post into your jaw bone.
+The first step in the dental implants procedure is for your dentist to surgically install a titanium post into your jaw bone.
 During the healing process, which typically lasts several months, the titanium will fuse with the jawbone and that will create the most solid anchor possible for a replacement tooth.
 After the titanium post has been installed, a connector known as an abutment will be placed over the top of the implant and used to connect a replacement tooth to it.
-The last stage in the process is actually installing a replacement tooth or a custom-made crown, providing a new tooth witch looks and performs just like the rest of your existing teeth.
+The last stage in the dental implants procedure is actually installing a replacement tooth or a custom-made crown, providing a new tooth witch looks and performs just like the rest of your existing teeth.

 This type of implant involves replacing an entire arch of upper or lower teeth, but with the tremendous economy of having to install just four titanium posts rather than the usual one post per tooth arrangement.
 Imagine the cost of paying for 15 or 16 implants rather than just four!
 At any rate, the cost will be somewhat expensive, so it's definitely worth your while to check with your insurance company to see if they will cover part of the cost.